microsoftgraph/entra-powershell/development-docs/cmdlet-references-documentation/cmdlet-reference-template.md

 ---
-title: <Command-Name> // e.g. Add-EntraDeviceRegisteredOwner
+title: <Command-Name> // for example, Add-EntraDeviceRegisteredOwner
 description: Learn the format to follow when writing cmdlet reference content for Microsoft Entra PowerShell docs.